 If you're heading out of town and don't want to deal with your home mailbox stuffed full, there's a solution.
 It's called USPS Hold Mail.

-But after introducing some new identity verification procedures earlier this month, things have changed with the mail holding service.
-Still, it’s an easy and free way to make sure your mail is safe and sound when you’re on the road.
+But after introducing some new identity verification procedures a few years back, things have changed with the mail holding service.
+Still, it's an easy and free way to make sure your mail is safe and sound when you're on the road.

 How the USPS Hold Mail Service Works

 USPS Hold Mail requests can be done 30 days in advance, or as soon as just the next day.
 You'll need to hold your mail for at least three days … but up to 30 days, so that should cover most typical trips and vacations.

 Thrifty Tip: Leaving town for more than a month?
 Set up mail forwarding to a friend or family member, which starts at just $1.05.